num4rk/casual-markdown-cv/resume.md

 ## Professional Summary
 Experienced, passionate and adaptable Staff Systems Analyst and Product Owner with over ten years of building the software solutions.

-* 10 years experience in Business Analysis, Product Management, Project Management, Solution Architecture, Software Development;
+* 12 years experience in Business and Systems Analysis, Product Management, Project Management, Solution Architecture, Software Development;
 * 5 years experience in large-scale digital implementation and business change programs;
 * Agile and Waterfall methodologies;